MikeTrizna/curriculum-advisors/ecology/April-2023-ecology-minutes.md

-# December 2022 Meeting of the Ecology Curriculum Advisors
+# April 2023 Meeting of the Ecology Curriculum Advisors

 Meeting took place on **Tuesday 25 Apr 2023 ⋅ 15:00 – 16:00 UTC**